 For 'dry DSL', there's a one-time dry installation fee for Bell Canada to prepare the line.

-If you select the 15 Mb/s service, there's a one-time $#dslFttnInstall# installation fee,
+If you select one of the higher speed services, there's a one-time $#dslFttnInstall#

-which includes a Bell Canada technician visit to your location to ensure that your service
+installation fee, which includes a Bell Canada technician visit to your location to ensure that

 It typically takes about five days notice to activate DSL.
 If you specify a date further